 - You could be having an emotional breakdown when you just can’t cope anymore.
 Take this scenario seriously before it turns into a feeling that you are drowning and helpless to save yourself.

 - A psychological breakdown can occur when you feel that you can’t think straight anymore.
 Your attention span is shot.
 This is due to mental exhaustion.
 You have become numb from being overtired and stressed out for far too long.
 Give yourself a break!

 - Some people have a mental breakdown.
 These people just shut down and mentally turn off from their life.

 Breakdowns resemble your computer when it needs a reboot.
 Your system gets clogged up with everything you’ve been putting your computer through and one day it jams up.
+It has become unreliable.
 You lose speed, you lose momentum in your work, the system crashes, doing things it normally wouldn’t do.
-It takes a cleaning of the entire system to get back to optimum performance.
+It requires cleaning the entire system to get back to optimum performance.

 How quickly you recover from a breakdown is up to you:

 - First, you must admit you had one.

 - Second, you must realize how it happened, then go back and observe the situation or situations that led up to the breakdown.